Kingsbrook Jewish Medical Center: Services

-Kingsbrook's unique range of care offerings includes a long-term care division, Rutland Nursing Home.
-Rutland is 466-bed adult and pediatric long-term care facility that provides on-site dialysis care, ventilator dependent treatment and subacute rehab to name a few.
-Kingsbrook and Rutland Nursing Home are each accredited by the Joint Commission and are members of the Greater New York Hospital Association and the Healthcare Association of New York State.
+Kingsbrook's range of care includes a long-term care division called Rutland Nursing Home, a 466-bed adult and pediatric long-term care facility that provides on-site dialysis care, ventilator dependent treatment and subacute rehab to name a few.
+Kingsbrook and Rutland Nursing Home are both accredited by the Joint Commission and are members of the Greater New York Hospital Association and the Healthcare Association of New York State.

-The hospital is affiliated with SUNY Downstate Medical Center and serves as a training facility for a large residency training program including medical, surgery, dentistry, podiatry, and pharmacy.
+The hospital was affiliated with SUNY Downstate Medical Center and served as a training facility for a large residency training program including medical, surgery, dentistry, podiatry, and pharmacy.

-Presidents in Office
+Presidents

-Notable Research
+Notable research

-In the 1960s, Chester M. Southam, a leading virologist and cancer researcher, conducted research on human subjects at the Kingsbrook Jewish Medical Center, formerly known as the Jewish Chronic Disease Hospital.
+In the 1960s, Chester M. Southam, a leading virologist and cancer researcher, conducted research on human subjects at the Kingsbrook Jewish Medical Center.
 In this experiment, Southam, along with his colleague, Emanuel Mandel, injected HeLa cancer cells into elderly patients at the hospital without their consent.
 Three of the hospital's doctors refused to inject the cells without the patients' consent.
 A public suit followed in which New York State Attorney General Louis J. Lefkowitz encouraged the Board of Regents of the University of the State of New York to take away Southam and Mandel's medical licenses.
 The Board of Regents decided to suspend both of their medical licenses for a year, however, they were instead only placed on a one-year probation.